awsdocs/amazon-personalize-developer-guide/doc_source/granting-personalize-s3-access.md

 For batch workflows, Amazon Personalize needs permission to access and add files to your Amazon S3 bucket\.
 Attach the following policy to your bucket\.
 Replace `bucket-name` with the name of your bucket\.

 For more information on adding an Amazon S3 bucket policy to a bucket, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)\.
-For more information on batch workflows, see [Getting batch recommendations](recommendations-batch.md)\.
+For more information on batch workflows, see [Getting batch recommendations and user segments](recommendations-batch.md)\.

 ```
 {